kta41/Kta41.github.io/_pages/about.md

 <h2 style="margin:10px 190px 0px"> Technical Skills: </h2>
 - Profound knowledge of programming languages: Python,<br>
-  Bash, and C# for developing exploits and customized tools.
+  Bash, and C# for developing exploits and customized tools.<br>
-- Advanced Threat Analysis: Ability to investigate and track malicious campaigns, leveraging frameworks<br> such as MITRE ATT&CK and OSINT tools.
+- Advanced Threat Analysis: Ability to investigate and track malicious campaigns, leveraging frameworks<br> such as MITRE ATT&CK and OSINT tools.<br>
-- Incident Response and Digital Forensics: Experience in detecting, containing, and remediating cyber incidents<br> with tools like Splunk, Wireshark, and FTK Imager.
+- Incident Response and Digital Forensics: Experience in detecting, containing, and remediating cyber incidents<br> with tools like Splunk, Wireshark, and FTK Imager.<br>
-- Vulnerability Management: Nessus, Qualys, OpenVAS.
+- Vulnerability Management: Nessus, Qualys, OpenVAS.<br>
-- Specialization in social engineering attacks and evasion techniques.
+- Specialization in social engineering attacks and evasion techniques.<br>
-- Evaluation and improvement of web application security and embedded systems.
+- Evaluation and improvement of web application security and embedded systems.<br>